keshee/LeagueSharp-1/README.md

       * W prediction cast to make sure it doesn't miss
       * E cast in combo if will hit and health below a certain point (configurable in menu)
       * R prediction cast to make sure it doesn't miss
-      * Use items and ignite in combo (coming soon)
+      * Use items and ignite in combo (Coming soon)
     * Farm:
       * Smart farming to only Q a minion you can't AA otherwise just reposition ball.
 (Coming in farming rework soon)
-      * W only when 3 or more minions are killable (configurable in menu) (coming in farming rework soon)
+      * W only when 3 or more minions are killable (configurable in menu) (Coming in farming rework soon)
-      * E when one 1 or more minions are killable (configurable in menu) (coming in farming rework soon)
+      * E when one 1 or more minions are killable (configurable in menu) (Coming in farming rework soon)
     * Jungle Farm:
       * Will use spells to clear jungle mob as quickly as possible.
     * Misc: